digital-analysis-co/digital-analysis-co/docs/blog/posts/google_ads_clicks_google_analytics_sessions_performance_pmax.md

 I'm not sure how to verify this is the issue, I could not find a click interaction type dimension in the Google Ads report builder, but the discrepancy is unique to the PMAX ads campaign and the description fits what we are seeing.

-None of the above explains a discrepancy in purchase conversions between the two tools, I had to infer that the problem was a more general lack of confidence in Google Analytics data stemming from click Vs. session discrepancy.

 I still added the Google Ads Conversion tag via Google Tag Manager.
+Hopefully I restored some confidence in Google Analytics data by explaining the main source of discrepancy in this case.